 1. Launch an interactive RB3 Gen 2 session

-Click the Devices tab in the Qualcomm Device Cloud web UI, then select Advanced on-device AI with Qualcomm Dragonwing™ RB3 Gen 2 You should see a suggestion to Try Now.
+Click the Devices tab in the Qualcomm Device Cloud web UI, then select Advanced on-device AI with Dragonwing™ RB3 Gen 2 You should see a suggestion to Try Now.
 If you don’t see this option, you may need to request access to the RB3 Gen 2 device type.

 - Log in to QDC > Devices > IoT > RB3 Gen 2 > Start Interactive Session.